HSIEEN/Macros-for-CST-microwave-studio-/README.md

 *Automatically optimize single parameter for frequency tunning.
 Binary search methods are applied

 *Automatically sweep single parameter for antenna radiation characteristics check and generate logs to record key information

+*Auto-format 1D plot: bolden the curve and font for the convenience of screenshot

+*Auto-replace solids with a brick or cylinder to simplify the model